ypk/react-cart-demo/README.md

 * Carousel and Toasts are custom implementations, so they aren't that fancy like the ones you see online

-## Is this overkill for demo?
+## Is this overkill for a demo 🤔?

 Probably.
 I made this as part of a test.
-It IS overkill.
+It IS overkill 😕.